 The Sonar is a contemporary arts, design, and electronic and experimental music festival.
 The festival takes place over a weekend and is split between two different sites around the city: one in the city centre for Sonar by Day, and one further afield for Sonar by night.

 European Balloon Festival (July)

 The sky fills with colourful hot-air balloons in a four-day event that draws thousands of tourists and participants from all over the world each year.
 It includes a hot air balloon competition and fireworks.

 Barcelona Summer Festival (June to August)

-The Barcelona Summer Festival, commonly referred to as the Grec Festival, is an international cultural event that features theatre, dance and music, which is held between June and August each year.
+The Barcelona Summer Festival, commonly referred to as the Grec Festival, is an international cultural event that features theatre, dance, music, flamenco, film and circus.
+The Grec festival is held throughout the summer months, between June and August each year.